Breast and Cervical Cancer Control Navigation Program

 - Her health professional deems the woman is free from cancer an will not require continued cancer therapy or

 - She no longer meets the eligibility criteria for this program (e.g., has obtained creditable insurance coverage, has reached the age of 65 and has Medicare Part B, or has an income that exceeds 250 percent of the federal poverty level).

 Note: Women who are illegal aliens, although eligible for BCCCNP services, cannot receive Medicaid coverage.
 Federal law limits Medicaid coverage to citizens and legal aliens.

 Where Are These Services Available?

-Any Michigan woman, ages 40 through 64, can call 1-800-922-MAMM to obtain a local phone number to talk to the BCCCP coordinating agency closest to her home.
+Any Michigan woman, ages 40 through 64, can call 1-800-922-MAMM to obtain a local phone number to talk to the BCCCNP coordinating agency closest to her home.
 The local agency will assess each woman for program eligibility based on age and income, and provide an appointment to a health care provider or clinic near her home.

-For the name and number of the local BCCCP agency nearest you, call (toll-free) 800-922-MAMM or click here to download a county-by-county list of local BCCCP coordinating agencies within Michigan.(available as an Adobe Acrobat PDF file)*
+For the name and number of the local BCCCNP agency nearest you, call (toll-free) 800-922-MAMM or click here to download a county-by-county list of local BCCCNP coordinating agencies within Michigan.

 For information about Michigan's WISEWOMAN program, please visit: Michigan's WISEWOMAN Program

 For additional information about the WISEWOMAN Program, please visit: http://www.cdc.gov/wisewoman/index.htm

 *Please Note: You will need Adobe Acrobat Reader to view, print and/or save these files once you have downloaded them.
 If you need a free copy of Adobe Acrobat Reader, please click here .